MohammedRashad/Simplex/README.md

 # Introduction

 Simplex is my trial to re-invent lisp, as a developer who came from the background of OOP and Procedural Programming. <br/>
-The language is turing complete, with many features and a light-weight core.
+The language is Turing-complete, with many features and a light-weight core.

 More detailed documentation and tutorials will be added soon.

 # Status

+### Features :

+- Turing-Complete
+- Functional
+- Imperative
+- Standard Library
+- Recursive Language
+- Built

 ### Working :